ntegrals/magic-cli/README.md

 ## Features

-    ✅ Code Review                      [Reviews a code file] ✅ Self Healing Code                [Runs a script in any language and fixes it upon a crash] ✅ Generate Unit Tests              [Generates unit tests for a code file] ✅ Convert Programming Language     [Converts a code file to another language] ✅ ELI5 Code                        [Generates an ELI5 explanation]
+    ✅ Self-Repairing Code              [Runs a script in any language and fixes it upon crash] ✅ Code Review                      [Reviews a code file] ✅ Generate Unit Tests              [Generates unit tests for a code file] ✅ Convert Programming Language     [Converts a code file to another language] ✅ ELI5 Code                        [Generates an ELI5 explanation]